AndrewJakubowicz/ts-depDraw/README.md

     - Maybe with a stack?
 - Get rid of duplicate reference
     - And tick isDefinition, and fill in end of definition using define.

+- Write some server tests.
+- Write more tsServer tests.